Horrie Miller (aviator): Personal life

 In 1934, Miller married Jean Auburn Knox, with whom he had one daughter.
 They divorced in 1938 and in the same year he married burgeoning novelist Mary Durack, the daughter of Western Australian pastoralist Michael Durack.
 The couple had four daughters and two sons, including Robin Miller Dicks who followed her father into aviation.

 Miller suffered a stroke in 1977 and died on 27 September 1980 in Dalkeith, Western Australia, aged 87.
 His ashes were interred at Broome cemetery.

+A major road in Perth Airport is named Horrie Miller Drive in honour of the aviator.
+It formerly served as the main access route to Perth Airport's terminals 1 and 2.